sejori/super_cereal/README.md

 I wanted a tool to serialize my data and store it.
 No matter how complex the structure or whether in the browser on the server.

 The goal was to require minimal additional code beyond regular looking JS/TS and I think this fits the bill nicely, just extend from `Model` and call `super(store, arguments)` in constructor.
-The only caveat is that you have use `store.load(id) as Class` to keep accurate TS syntax highlighting (there is currently no way for TS to infer this and generic types don't work with recursion).
+The only caveat is that you have use `store.load(id) as Class` to keep accurate TS syntax highlighting (there is currently no way for TS to infer this and generic types don't work with nested structures).